developerstephanieb/python_reference/01_fundamentals/03_syntax_and_comments.md

 ### Unterminated String (`SyntaxError`)

-This happens when you start a string with a quote but forget to add the closing quote.
+This happens when a string has a starting quote but not closing a one.

 ```python
 # This code will fail